libretime/libretime/docs/manual/smartblocks/index.md

 Creating a smart block
 ----------------------

-Smart blocks are automatically filled with media files from the Libretime library, according to the criteria that you specify.
+Smart blocks are automatically filled with media files from the LibreTime library, according to the criteria that you specify.
 This feature is intended to save staff time, compared to selecting items for a playlist manually.

 To create a smart block, click the **New** button on the right side of the Library page, and select **New Smart Block** from the pop-up menu.
 Like a playlist, smart blocks can have a title and **Description**, which you can edit.
 This helps you find relevant smart blocks in searches.

 ![](static/Screenshot512-Example_smart_block_240.png)

 Click the link **Smart Block Options** to display the criteria and modifiers for the smart block.
-The criteria can be any one of Libretime's metadata categories, such as **Title**, **Creator** or **Genre**.
+The criteria can be any one of LibreTime's metadata categories, such as **Title**, **Creator** or **Genre**.
 The modifier depends on whether the metadata in question contains letters or numbers.
 For example, **Title** has modifiers including *contains* and *starts with*, whereas the modifiers for **BPM** include *is greater than* and *is in the range*.

 You can also set the **smart block type**.
 A **Static** smart block will save the criteria and generate the block content immediately.
 This enables you to edit the contents of the block in the **Library** page before adding it to a show.
 A **Dynamic** smart block will only save the criteria, and the specific content will be generated at the time the block is added to a show.
 After that, the content of the show can be changed or re-ordered in the **Now Playing** page.